 With the progressive LMTW Learning Pathways and through aspects such as pupil-led activities (independence) and high ability tasks (resilience), we challenge our pupils to extend their learning.

 Our Christian values are also matched against the four Cs, ensuring further cohesion within and across the curriculum.

 The values are:-

-Friendship, Endurance, Honesty, Compassion, Forgiveness and Thankfulness
+Friendship, Resilience, Honesty, Kindness, Forgiveness and Hope

 The built-in progression and continuity within LMTW through a progressive Skills Ladder and Knowledge Building focus means that staff can concentrate on developing memorable learning for the pupils.
 Making lessons fun and creative, by using the practical, hands-on activity ideas as a springboard, staff can be confident of a consistent whole school approach.

 By the end of Key Stage 2, pupils will be able to define conflict and explain the key reasons as to why conflict exists.
 They will also be able to give specific examples of conflict, both past and present, on a local, national and global scale.
 On a personal level, they will learn how to handle disagreements constructively and resolve their differences peaceably.

 By the end of Key Stage 2, pupils will be able to communicate in ways that build and maintain positive relationships through focused listening, confident speaking, sharing ideas and explaining clearly.
 They will know how communication has developed through time and the chronology of technology, now our current main means of communicating.
 They will also learn how to communicate in an assertive way, avoiding conflict through mutual respect.